BerkeleyHCI/edg-ide/ide-getting-started.md

 ### Graphical Editor and Integrated Development Environment (IDE)
 While an HDL is needed to support parameter computation and programmatic construction, some operations (like building a top-level design with an LED connected to a microcontroller) may not require the full power provided by an HDL and may be more intuitive or familiar within a graphical environment.
-However, because this design makes use of generator blocks (the LED), and because blocks may also take parameters (such as the target output voltage of a DC-DC converter), we have kept the HDL as the primary design input.
+However, because this design makes use of generator blocks (the LED), and because blocks may also take parameters (such as the target output voltage of a DC-DC converter), the HDL is still the primary design input.

-To help with these more basic operations and to support those more familiar with a graphical schematic capture flow, we provide is an IDE to help bridge the graphical schematic-like and HDL code representations.
+To help with these more basic operations and to support those more familiar with a graphical schematic capture flow, we provide an IDE to help bridge the graphical schematic-like and HDL code representations.
 Specifically, it:
-- provides a schematic-like visualization of the design
+- provides a block diagram visualization of the design
 - allows inspection of solved / computed parameters in the design
 - generates and inserts HDL code from schematic editor-like actions